-No, only the clearance decision will be published.
+Only the clearance decision will be published and not the notification.
 However, basic information of the notification will be made public, as described under question 3.8 above.

 4 Substantive Assessment of the Merger and Outcome of the Process

 4.1 What is the substantive test against which a merger will be assessed?